 Having an in-house team of developers has some unique benefits.
-For one, you’ll have a team that knows your business from the inside, with all its peculiarities.
+Firstly, you’ll have a team that knows your business from the inside, with all its peculiarities.
 Also, you’ll have full control over the app development process since the team will be working right there in your office.
 However, there are also drawbacks.

 In addition, a fixed team often brings a somewhat limited scope of knowledge and experience, an issue that dedicated software development agencies with many different specialists can easily resolve.

-- Hire a development company
+- Hire an app development outsourcing company

-- Hire freelance developers
+- Hire freelance mobile application developers

 - Go with an off-the-shelf software solution